faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 ### Configuring autofs service

 Let's walkthrough simple configurations to showcase **autofs** functionality, using two demo VMs, VM-1 and VM-2.
-VM-1 will act as NFs client, while VM-2 as NFS server.
+VM-1 will act as NFS client, while VM-2 as NFS server.
 NFS has few versions, but commonly used are NFSv3 and NFSv4, in which both are running simultaneuosly for backward compatibility.

 Configurations are required on both VMs: